 For “conspicuous gallantry and intrepidity at the risk of his life” in trying to rescue Brown, Hudner was given the Medal of Honor, the nation highest and most-prestigious military award.
 Meanwhile, Brown was posthumously awarded the Distinguished Flying Cross and Purple Heart and was the first Black naval officer to have a Naval Frigate named after him when the USS Jesse Brown was commissioned in 1973.
 (His widow, Daisy, ceremoniously welded the first piece of steel put in the ship.)

 In his final letter to Daisy—written the night before his tragic death—Brown stressed the importance of the air support missions he was participating in.
 “Knowing that he's helping those poor guys on the ground, I think every pilot on here would fly until he dropped in his tracks,” he wrote.

 In 2021, filming of a major motion picture about the dramatic events of Brown's death in combat began in Savannah, Charleston S.C. and central Washington State.
-No release date has been announced for the epic $90 million drama, which stars Jonathan Majors as Brown and will be distributed by Sony Pictures.
+A release date of October 2022 for Devotion has been announced for the epic $90 million drama, which stars Jonathan Majors as Brown and will be distributed by Sony Pictures.

 Brown's daughter, Pamela Knight, told USA Today News that Brown never intended to be a hero.
 “He didn't set out to be a hero, but that's what he was in that he had the fortitude to go out and do what he wanted to do and didn't let anything stop him,” she said.
 “I want other people to understand, especially young African American men, if you have a dream, don't let anyone stop you.
 He didn't let anyone stop him.”